chingu-voyage3/geckos-14/README.md

 # DashThings.io

-DashThing.io is tool dedicated to DIYers in need of an easy way to build **Dashboard** for their **Things**.
+DashThing.io is a tool dedicated to DIYers in need of an easy way to build **Dashboard** for their **Things**.

 ## Context